FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 3. Make a new storyboard, diagram and/or script based on these reflections.

+Feedback from Neha Manjunath
+> Really thoughtful Idea!
+However, the first part of this Lab mainly focuses on using Audio as the user's primary communication modality.
+Extending it to the video part would be nice for Part 2 of this Lab.
+It would also be really helpful if you could dig deeper into the barriers of human interactions and map out the flows of how the dialogue would proceed.

+Taking the feedback from Part 1, I explored new ways to extend the functionalities of my speech recognizer.
+Since we have an LED in our toolkit, I thought why not we try to emulate a Morse code translator that converts your speech to Morse code signal.

 ## Prototype your system

 The system should: